johnbeve/PHI-696/Project 4/README.md

 Not all information on the internet is accurate information.
 To give an example of this, write a SPARQL query to check if Barack Obama is a city according to DBpedia.
 Limit the results to 50 and order them alphabetically.
 In addition, ensure there are no duplicate results and ensure that the results are case-independent.

 TIPS:
-Use {dbr:Barack_Obama} as the Subject.
+Use <pre>dbr:Barack_Obama</pre> as the Subject.
-Be aware of plurals: you should return four entries.
+Be sure to account for both the plural and singular form of the word "city".

 Answer